XTremeRox/OpenCV-Lab/Day7/readme.md

 # Day 7 - Noise

 ## Prog1
-> WAP to estimate a noise function in a noisy image by displayingthe histogram of a sub-region of the given input image.
+> WAP to estimate a noise function in a noisy image by displaying the histogram of a sub-region of the given input image.

 > HINT - Add some noise such as Gaussian noise, Rayleigh noise, Gamma noise, Exponential Noise, Uniform Noise and then have the histogram of corresponding patches of the sub-region of the given noisy image.